S-Lowes/magic-cube/README.md

 Aside from manually checking my code I created a small cube_test.py file.

 - After making a series of delibrate rotations on a Cube it compares that with an expected result.
-- We then make the reverse rotations and check that the final cube is the same as a untouched cube.
+- The reverse rotations are made and checked against an untouched cube.

 ## Forking, Cloning